 FIRST ALERT FORECAST - Excessive heat and isolated strong storms

 TUCSON, Ariz.
 (13 News) - The Excessive Heat Warning for southern Arizona (below 5,000 ft) has been extended through Friday evening with additional daily record highs possible.
-Isolated to scattered storm chances return each afternoon and evening with strong outflow winds, blowing dust, and localized flooding possible.
+Tucson’s storm chances decrease for the rest of the workweek, with greater coverage to the south and east.
+Storm coverage increases into the Tucson Metro again this weekend, cooling highs down by a few degrees.

 SATURDAY: 40% chance for storms.
 High near 108°.